 The outline of this paper is as follows.
 In Section 2 we describe the \aet{} model, including the sound speed modeling.
 In Section 3 we obtain continuity results for the \aet{} data with respect to the sound speed variations.
 In Section 4 we recall the optimization problem formulations of the involved inverse problems; first recovery of the power density and from there recovery of the conductivity.
-We go on to prove that our approach forms a proper regularization strategy for the model error.
+We further prove that our approach forms a proper regularization strategy.
 In Section 5 we describe the numerical implementation of the forward models.
-We also describe the procedure used for sampling random sound speed with structures for our numerical computations.
+Moreover, we describe the procedure used for generating random sound speed samples with structures for our numerical computations.
 In section 6 we show reconstructions and describe the numerical results, and Section 7 contains discussion and concluding remarks.

-\section{Modeling acousto-electric tomography}
+\section{Modeling Acousto-Electric Tomography}

 The modeling of \aet{} follows \cite{jensen2019feasibility}.
 In $\R^d,\; d =2,3,$ an ultrasound wave generated by a source $S(x,t)$ is modelled by the scalar wave equation